 Study setting {9}

 The study setting includes 30 secondary or tertiary hospitals distributed across India.
 These hospitals will be divided into six batches, with each batch including five hospitals.
 Each hospital will include one or more units of physicians providing initial trauma care in the emergency department of tertiary hospitals in India.
-Included hospitals will be enrolling participants for 13 months.
+Included hospitals will include patient participants for 13 months.

 Eligibility criteria {10}

-In this trial, there are eligibility criteria on the cluster and participant levels.
+The eligibility criteria for this trial are on the cluster and patient participant levels.

 Cluster